noodl/lbo-semaphores/glossary.md

 ## Symmetric vs Asymmetric solutions
 Concurrent algorithms which are implemented either with the same code or separate code per thread.

+## Critical section
+A section of code that may be executed by at most one thread at a time.